xXG0DLessXx/shapes-inc-telegram-bot/README.md

 ```

 **Important:**
-*   Copy `env.example` to get a template for all variables.
+*   Copy `example.env` to get a template for all variables.
 *   The variables `BOT_TOKEN` and `SHAPESINC_SHAPE_USERNAME` are **required** in the bot-specific `.env` files.
 *   Do **not** commit your actual `.env` files (especially those with tokens/keys) to version control.
 Add them to your `.gitignore`.
 (They should already be excluded but make sure).